 Rollins College, has an agreement with Marine Biological Laboratories at Duke University and Woods Hole enabling students to spend a semester at these sites.
 Courses taken at the Duke lab can be used to fulfill two courses in the biology major (any combination of core and electives).
 Students participating in the Semester in Environmental Science at Woods Hole will be able to use courses taken there as the core course in ecosystems/field study and up to two (2) electives.
 Students need to petition and receive approval from the Department of Biology for this and any other off-campus program.

-Six (6) courses and an additional 10 semester hours of elective course credit are required: four (4) core biology courses, two (2) core chemistry courses, and 10 semester hours of elective courses.
-At least four (4) of the courses required for the biology minor must be taken at Rollins College or as part of a Rollins sanctioned program (e.g., Woods Hole, University of London).
+Six (6) core courses and an additional 10 semester hours of BIO prefix elective course credit are required: four (4) core biology courses, two (2) core chemistry courses, and 10 semester hours of elective courses.
+At least four (4) of the courses required for the biology minor must be taken at Rollins College or as part of a Rollins sanctioned program (e.g., Duke Marine lab, University of London).
 Of these four (4), at least three (3) must be BIO courses beyond BIO 120/121.